 - Anything above 60mg is considered a high dose

-Many dermatologists are aware that people with severe acne want results as fast as possible, so will normally try and get you on a dose of about 60-80mg for 5 months.
+Many dermatologists are aware that people with severe acne want results as fast as possible, so they will normally try prescribe a dose of about 60-80mg for five months.
 However, I strongly advise against a high dose.
-Accutane does come along with a plethora of side effects.
-Most are due to the drying effect of the medication and are totally bearable, but the higher dose you are on, the worse any issues will be.
+This medication does come along with a plethora of side effects.
+Most are due to the drying effect of the medication and are totally bearable, but the higher the dose you are on, the worse any issues will be.

-I went on 40mg for 8 months.
-It was long, but the length of the course didn't matter much to me because past month 4 I had flawless skin, and the safe dose meant that I did not experience severe side effects.
+I went on 40mg for eight months.
+It was long, but the length of the course didn't matter much to me because once I hit month four I had flawless skin—and the lower dose meant that I did not experience severe side effects.

-I would recommend a lower dose for a longer period of time, as opposed to a short 5 month course at 80mg.
-You might be fine on a high dose, but Accutane did cause me some pretty bad headaches, and I'm sure that I would've been rendered unable to function on 80mg.
+I would recommend a lower dose for a longer period of time, as opposed to a short five-month course at 80mg.
+You might be fine on a high dose, but the drug did cause me some pretty bad headaches, and I'm sure that I would've been rendered unable to function on 80mg.